Bursa Büyükşehir Stadyumu (Timsah Arena)

 Large plot of 40 hectares is dominated by the stadium’s somewhat unusual form.
 Primarily, from the outside, it was designed to resemble a resting crocodile.
 The idea might seem strange as there are no crocodiles living in Bursa, but the team Bursaspor is nicknamed Crocodiles, thus the identity.

-Green membranes and glass create the skin, while the northern stand is topped with a giant literal head (to be ready in 2016).
-It should be the stadium’s highest point at over 43 meters.
+Green membranes (white PTFE, green PTFE and painted green PVC mesh, in total 65,000 m2) and glass create the skin, while the northern stand is topped with a giant literal head (to be ready in 2016).
+It's the stadium’s highest point at over 43 meters.
+The head caused significant engineering challenge and as of writing this still hasn't been put into proper use, which would see it becoming a large event/banqueting venue.

 Secondly, the stadium has a unique layout of the stands.
 Western main grandstand is divided into three tiers.
 East side has two levels, while both ends have single massive stands.
 South one for locals of the Teksas community and north one with a significant away section.
 And on top of all this a continuous ring of 72 skyboxes ranging from 10 to over 30 seats.